djdd87/SynoAI/README.md

   * However, if the report from Surveillance Station is more than 5000ms, then the cameras image will be processed.
 If this value isn't specified, then ```Delay``` will be used.
 * MaxSnapshots [optional] (Default: ```1```): Upon movement, the maximum number of snapshots sequentially retrieved from SSS until finding an object of interest. e.g. if 4 is specified, then SynoAI will make a maximum of 4 requests until it finds a type of interest.
 If a matching type is found on the 1st snapshot, then no further snapshots will be taken.
 If nothing is found within the 4 requests, then no further snapshots will be taken until the next time Surveillance Station detects motion
 * DrawMode [optional] (Default: ```Matches```): Whether to draw all predictions from the AI on the capture image:
-  * Matches: Will draw boundary boxes over any object/person that matches the types defined on the cameras
+  * `Matches`: Will draw boundary boxes over any object/person that matches the types defined on the cameras
-  * All: Will draw boundary boxes over any object/person that the AI detected
+  * `All`: Will draw boundary boxes over any object/person that the AI detected
-  * Off: Will not draw boundary boxes (note - this will speed up time between detection and notification as SynoAI will not have to manipulate the image)
+  * `Off`: Will not draw boundary boxes (note - this will speed up time between detection and notification as SynoAI will not have to manipulate the image)
 * DrawExclusions [optional] (Default: ```false```): Whether to draw the exclusion zone boundary boxes on the image.
 Useful for setting up the initial exclusion zones
 * BoxColor [optional] (Default: ```#FF0000```): The colour of the border of the boundary box
 * TextBoxColor [opional] (Default: ```#00FFFFFF``` aka ```transparent```): The colour of the box to draw behind the text to aid in making text more visible